LiterateInk/Pawdirecte/README.md

 ## Get help

-Join [LiterateInk's Discord server](https://discord.gg/f5KNCnMWzB) to talk about Pawnote, get help and be notified about the latest updates !
+Join [LiterateInk's Discord server](https://discord.gg/f5KNCnMWzB) to talk about Pawdirecte, get help and be notified about the latest updates !

 ## Credits